New obstructions to symplectic embeddings: The proof of Theorem

-A curve which represents a class in $\mathcal{K}_{1/S}$ will be called {\it orbitally simple} if it intersects at least one orbit of the $\mathbb{T}^{n-2}$--action exactly once.
-There is an open and dense subset of $ \bar{\mathcal{J}}_{1/S}$ for which all orbitally simple curves for the corresponding spaces $\mathcal{K}_{1/S}$ are regular.
-This follows from the standard methods, exactly as in, say, \cite{msa} \S $3.2$, Here, the condition of orbital simplicity replaces the assumption in \cite{msa} that all curves are simple.
-In particular, the analogue of Proposition $3.2.1$ of \cite{msa} allows one to construct sections of bundles over $(M \smallsetminus E_{1/S})^{\infty}_-$ which are both $\mathbb{T}^{n-2}$--invariant and, when restricted to the image of a curve, have support contained in the neighborhood of a single point.
+For a fixed $J_{1/S} \in \bar{\mathcal{J}}_{1/S,R}$, a finite energy curve in $(\widehat{M} \smallsetminus E_{1/S})^{\infty}_-$ will be called {\it orbitally simple} if it intersects at least one orbit of the $\mathbb{T}^{n-2}$--action exactly once, and furthermore the tangent space to the curve and the tangent space to the orbit together span a subspace of maximal dimension, namely $n$.
+There is a subset of $ \bar{\mathcal{J}}_{1/S,R}$ of second category which consists of suitably restricted almost-complex structures for which all orbitally simple curves are regular.
+This follows from the standard methods, exactly as in, say, Section $3.2$ of \cite{msa}.
+Here, the condition of orbital simplicity replaces the assumption in \cite{msa} that all curves are simple.
+In particular, the analogue of Proposition $3.2.1$ of \cite{msa} allows one to construct sections of bundles over $(\widehat{M }\smallsetminus E_{1/S})^{\infty}_-$ which are both $\mathbb{T}^{n-2}$--invariant and, when restricted to the image of a given orbitally simple curve, have support contained in the neighborhood of a single point.